vrobert78/platformsh-thumbor/README.md

 Thumbor documentation: https://thumbor.readthedocs.io/en/latest/index.html

-Some transformation examples are available in `/test/index.html` page.
+Some transformation examples are available in the root page `/`.

 This template is largely inspired by https://github.com/MinimalCompact/thumbor .

 Thumbor configuration can be changed using env variables, please see the build hook in [.platform.app.yaml](.platform.app.yaml)

+**SECURITY** This template authorizes unsafe calls, please be sure to follow the [security guide](https://thumbor.readthedocs.io/en/latest/security.html) in production.